How to Make Moroccan Chicken with Cauliflower Pilaf

 3. Add coriander, cumin, cinnamon, and salt, and stir to incorporate.

-4. Pour in the stock and bring to boil.
+4. Pour in the stock and bring to a boil.

 5. Reduce heat to low and add in the cauliflower and chickpeas and cook until warmed through, stirring occasionally, about 5 more minutes.